worldmaking/datt3074/index.md

 For clarification: this is not a course about music composition, performance, or studio production as such; nor is it a course in mathematics and engineering for digital signal processing.
 No background in music theory, mathematics or computer science beyond high school levels are assumed.
 The curriculum is primarily practice-based: problem-driven and technique-focused leading toward applications that you can utilize in other project-based courses, research, compositions, and artworks.

 > Prerequisite: DATT 2050 or by permission of the instructor.

-*Note: 2024 is the first year the course runs, so it will be somewhat experimental as we learn what works.
-As such, the weekly content will be fleshed out adaptively over the next few weeks.*

 **Course textbook**